alejandrodiazz/Gameified6835FinalProject/README.md

 Important Folders/Files (all others can be ignored):

 Folder: pythonImplementation

-  Folder/Files within pythonImplementation:

    getTrainerData.py - this file is used to process training data.
 If the trainer wants to add a new exercise, they should film a video and then process the video using this file to get csv training data.

    implementation.py - this is the main python file with all the main game logic/ UI / accuracy calculator.
 Run this to use Gameified.

    videos - this is a folder containing all trainer videos

    audio - this folder contains all audio recordings used during the game

    .csv - all csv files are training data collected from running getTrainerData.py on videos

    videooverlay.py - this file supports playing the trainer video on top of the Gameified UI

    poseModule.py - 3D skeletal code used to detect pose and positions in order to overlay a skeleton and perform accuracy calculations

    texttospeech.py - this code converts strings to audio mp3 files

    implementation_threaded.py - can be ignored, for debugging purposes

 Notes: